zdravkov/kendo-docs/getting-started/web/notification/overview.md

 	</script>

 In addition to popups, the **Notification** widget can also display "static" notifications, which do not overlay other elements, but instead take part in the so-called *normal flow* of the page content.
 In this case positioning settings do not make sense and are ignored.
-Stacking can be downwards (default) or upwards.
+Stacking can be downwards (by default) or upwards.
 Static notifications are displayed, if a target container is specified.

 ### Example - static configuration